Ahmad bin Said al-Busaidi: Family

 Ahmad bin Said had several sons and daughters.

 His eldest son Hilal was disqualified from the succession since he was blind.
 His second son Said bin Ahmad was his heir.
-His third son Qais bin Ahmad later became governor of Sohar.
+His third son Qais bin Ahmad Al Busaidi later became governor of Sohar.
 His fourth and fifth sons were Saif and Sultan bin Ahmad, both children of his fourth wife, a sister of Shaikh Muhammad bin Nasir al-Jabry al-Ghafiry, of Zhahirah.
 Shaikh Abdallah Rocky Amir Muhammad was a strong leader of the Nizariya faction, and under the Yarubi had once been governor of Bahrain.
 His two youngest sons were Talib, later governor of Nakhal and then of Rustaq, and Muhammad, later Governor-General of Mombasa and Oman's East African possessions.
 The eldest of his three daughters, Moza, became a power in family affairs and acted as guardian and supporter of her nephews Salim and Sa'id.

 On 1 February 1775 Ahmad turned over responsibility for routine administration to his son, Said bin Ahmad, while retaining the title of Imam.

 Ahmad bin Said's sons Sultan and Saif rebelled in 1781, and took control of the forts of al-Mirani and al-Jalali that guarded the harbor of Muscat.
 They kidnapped their brother Said bin Ahmad and imprisoned him in al Jalali.
 Ahmad returned to Muscat early the next year, captured al-Mirani, and after bombarding al-Jalali from al-Mirani and from ships on the other side managed to regain control.

 Ahmad bin Said died on 15 December 1783 at Al-Batinah Fort, Rustaq.
 He is buried there at the Western Fort, near the Great Mosque.

 Said bin Ahmad was elected Imam as his successor.

 His descendants continued to rule Oman, although they did not have the religious authority of the Imams of the Ibadi Muslim tradition.

 Ahmad bin Said was the only ruler of his dynasty who was clearly an Imam, elected in the traditional way.
 His son was also elected, but abdicated soon after, although retaining the title of Imam.
 After that, members of the dynasty were sultans of Muscat, with until 1959 only limited authority over the interior of Oman.